Program overview

 Program Structure

 The Pharmacy Assistant program is designed to be completed within one year of full-time study.
-This program offers a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future roles.
+This program offers a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future roles in the pharmacy sector.
 Key features of the program structure include:

-- Hands-on lab sessions on campus to practice essential skills.
+• Hands-on lab sessions to practice essential skills.

-Students will engage in various areas of study, including anatomy and physiology, pharmacology, pharmacy law and ethics, and more, equipping them with the necessary skills to excel in their careers.
+Students will engage in various areas of study, including anatomy and physiology, pharmacology, pharmacy law and ethics, and pharmacy software.
+This comprehensive approach equips graduates with the necessary skills to thrive in a pharmacy environment.

 Featured Experiences

-- Hands-on lab sessions that provide practical experience in a controlled environment.
+• Hands-on lab sessions that provide practical skills in a controlled environment.

 Career Options